-The Court of Accounts judges the accounts of the public accountants.
+The Court of Accounts and the Regional Courts of Accounts judge the accounts of the public accountants.

-It assures the verification of accounts and of the management of the public establishments and of the public enterprises.
+The Court of Accounts and the Regional Courts of Accounts assure the verification of accounts and of the management [gestion] of the public establishments and of the public enterprises.